kennethoum/beginners-guide/README.md

 # beginners-guide
 A collaborative project for beginners at front-end development.
-We are sharing this project between brand new developers.
+We are sharing this project between brand new developers who have little no experience.